kmjaman/deep-mind/README.md

-# hello-world
+# Deep-Mind
-git again

 Hi Everyone!

-Welcome to my GitHub profile.
+I am Deep Mind.

+Ask me anything you want to know about the universe and beyond!